XRPLF/xrpl-dev-portal/content/tutorials/get-started/look-up-transaction-results.md

 {% include '_snippets/tx-metadata-field-table.md' %} <!--_ -->

 Most of the metadata is contained in [the `AffectedNodes` array](transaction-metadata.html#affectednodes).
-What to look for in this array depends on the type of transaction, almost every transaction modifies the sender's [AccountRoot object][], to destroy the XRP [transaction cost](transaction-cost.html) and increase the [account's Sequence number](basic-data-types.html#account-sequence).
+What to look for in this array depends on the type of transaction.
+Almost every transaction modifies the sender's [AccountRoot object][] to destroy the XRP [transaction cost](transaction-cost.html) and increase the [account's Sequence number](basic-data-types.html#account-sequence).

 **Info:** One exception to this rule is for [pseudo-transactions](pseudo-transaction-types.html), which aren't sent from a real account and thus do not modify an AccountRoot object.
 There are other exceptions that modify an AccountRoot object without changing its `Balance` field: [free key reset transactions](transaction-cost.html#key-reset-transaction) do not change the sender's XRP balance; and in the unlikely scenario that a transaction causes an account to receive exactly as much XRP as it destroys, the account's Balance shows no net change.
 (The transaction cost is reflected elsewhere in the metadata, from wherever the account received the XRP.)